 Wine industry transforms town best known for big prison

-Walla Walla used to be best known for sweet onions and as home of the state penitentiary, where death row inmates once were hanged.
-But the remote town along the Washington-Oregon border has reinvented itself in the past two decades into a center of premium wines and wine tourism.
+In this photo taken May 17, 2017, a vineyard adjacent to the Walla Walla Vintners winery is shown in Walla Walla, Wash.
+The remote southeastern Washington town of Walla Walla - which used to be best known for sweet onions and as home of the state penitentiary - has now reinvented itself into a center of premium wines and wine tourism.

 Add your comments below